 Cabbage when cooked absorbs the flavor of spices.
 But raw cabbage is slightly bitter and has a distinct taste that you can easily identify.
 Its texture is a little crunchy which gets soft when cooked.
 However, there are some varieties of cabbage that give a mildly sweet taste also.
 I love cabbage in any form, anyways.

 Nutrition & Health Benefits of Cabbage

 Cabbage is an underrated vegetable for ages.
 But on the contrary, cabbage is a nutrition-dense vegetable and has lots of health benefits.
 (Source)

 Cabbage is a low-calorie and low-carb vegetable.
 Hence this is one of the best vegetables for the keto diet.

-It’s a rich source of vitamin K, vitamin C, vitamin B6, folate, manganese.
-This also contains a good amount of magnesium, calcium, potassium, vitamin A along with protein and fiber.
+It's a rich source of vitamin K, vitamin C, B6, folate, and manganese.
+This also contains a good amount of magnesium, calcium, potassium, and vitamin A along with protein and fiber.
 It also contains other micronutrients that are essential for the healthy functioning of many systems.